Being traditionalists of the Midwest variety, we are keeping with the favorite appetizer:

 * 1 T chopped fresh or 2 tsp dried sage leaves, crumbled

 —Heat oven to 325.
 In small bowl, mix rosemary, sage, salt, pepper, and garlic; rub into turkey skin (and under, if you cut a small slit in the skin and put some herbs & butter in the opening--but don't cut too many slits into the skin!)

 —On rack in shallow roasting pan, place turkey breast side up.
 Rub all over with butter.
 Tie the legs together with cooking twine.

 —Place turkey on platter, cover w/foil.
 Let stand appx 20 minutes

-I made this for the first time last year and it's a very tasty.
+I've made this for the past couple years and it's a very tasty--the first time I made it I was skeptical of the onion & apple being together.
 If you get cube stuffing, you could make it just in a bowl and not as "muffins".
 (Original recipe here)

 Apple and Onion Stuffin' Muffins

 * 2 tablespoons extra-virgin olive oil, 2 turns of the pan

 * 1 fresh bay leaf, available in produce department